 This post was written five years ago.
-The connection between dishes, in this case, Tarte Tatin and memories, has taken an extra dimension.
-My dad passed away but his name is still associated with the marvellous Tartes Tatin, he cooked the traditional way.
+The connection between dishes and memories which I mentioned in the original post has since taken an extra dimension.
+This recipe is my dad's.
+A year after, I photographed his signature dish and posted his recipe, he passed away.But, his name is still associated with the marvellous Tartes Tatin, he used to cooked, the traditional way.

 The secret of his successful upside-down tartes was to "plonk" a little dollop of butter in each apple where the core originally was.

 As the Inheritance Recipes is hosted on Pebble soup, it felt appropriate to bring back the spotlight on a recipe tried and tested many times tried and tested recipe.

 The original post

 Have you noticed how the mention of one dish in a conversation can trigger a wealth of memories?
 In this case, the phrase appeared on Twitter.
 Michelle, the owner of Greedy Gourmet a blog known for its excellent photography and straight talking, was enquiring about tips to bake a Tarte Tatin.

 I got in too late, hers was in the oven by the time I replied but yours mine still be in progress.
 The traditional Tarte Tatin is a caramelised apples upside down tart.

 So here we go for My dad's Tarte Tatin

 6 Braeburn apples, peeled, cored and cut into quarters.
 Braeburn is best but Cox will do